sakai-mirror/wsrp/producer/README.txt

 Overview
 ---------
 Sakai's WSRP (Web Services for Remote Portlets) producer interface allows individual tools to be placed in a WSRP consumer portal (such as uPortal) simply by pointing to a Sakai deployment.

-These tools are placed in a separate context, and are therefore are not currently aware of the site context.
-Only some tools will be useful in this "new context" but as work progresses to make the WSRP exposure of tools site-aware, the tools themselves should be feature ready to be WSRP compliant.
-The ability to see tools work in a development context such as wsrp/mercury is a great starting point to get tools presentation be WSRP friendly, which is enabled by the current progress.
+Sakai's WSRP producer interface allows individual tools to be placed in a WSRP consumer portal (such as uPortal) simply by pointing to a Sakai deployment.
+These tools can be rendered either in a separate configurable context or in any given Sakai site context.
+See “Choosing the portlet handle” for more details on how to choose the tool context.

 Most tools should be WSRP agnostic in the way they produce markup, as long as they are using the recommended APIs and practices to generate markup.
 For velocity templates for instance, it means using the macros correctly when